elaforge/karya/doc/overview.md

 ## Weaknesses:

 - Complicated.
-If there is a bug in an call implementation it can be a hassle to track it down what is going wrong and fix it.
-There are a lot of tools for inspecting intermediate output, but still it's rather like debugging a compiler.
+If there is a bug in a call's implementation it can be a hassle to track it down what is going wrong and fix it.
+Due to [slicing and inversion](slicing-inverting.md.html), the structure of the score can get complicated and hard to understand.
+There are a lot of tools for inspecting intermediate output, but sometimes it can feel like debugging a compiler.
 And since it's a rather programmerly view of music and relies on writing code to perform operations, it will probably never be very usable by non-programmers.

 - Slow.
 It relies on caching to rederive scores quickly.
 If you put your score together in a way that defeats caching it will start taking a long time to rederive a score.
 Fortunately it's relatively easy to work with the cache system, and you get notified about cache misses so you should notice when something goes wrong.
 But the cache, as usual, is a rich source of its own bugs.